-This 1.5-hour tour will cover nearly a mile of haunted sites.
+This 1.5-hour hauntings tour Savannah GA will cover nearly a mile of haunted sites.
 You'll visit three reportedly haunted buildings, as well as a local graveyard that has been connected to pre-Civil War occult activity.
 Your experienced guide will take you on an enthralling journey through some of the most terrifying accounts in Savannah's past.
-Head out to the legendary locations at 9 p.m. at Wright Square for the beginning of your journey, heading into several of the nearby squares and taking a peak at many haunted buildings in the area.
+Head out to the legendary locations at 9 p.m. at Wright Square for the beginning of your journey, heading into several of the nearby squares and taking a peek at many haunted buildings in the area.
 The accounts that you will hear on this tour are based on a gathering of reliable sources, including verifiable eyewitness accounts.

-Tour Stop at Wright Square
+Stop at Wright Square

 Meet your tour group promptly at 9 p.m. at Wright Square, one of the most beautiful squares in all of Savannah.
 Beneath the large oaks that now dominate the square, there has been much bloodshed and anguish since Savannah's founding in 1733.
 At the southwest corner lay the bodies of many who were the first buried in Savannah, and the square was also the location of the gallows.

-Tour Stop at Columbia Square
+Stop at Columbia Square

 Considered to be one of the most haunted areas in Savannah, Columbia Square houses many haunted buildings, including the Davenport House, the Kehoe House, and 17Hundred90 Inn & Restaurant.
 As one of the more peaceful and less bustling squares, Columbia Square has a ghostly reputation, mostly upheld by the Davenport and Kehoe Houses, which anchor the square's historic character.

-Tour Stop at Kehoe House
+Stop at Kehoe House

 On your ghostly excursion, you will be taken past the Kehoe House, where staff and tenants alike have reported numerous paranormal encounters on the building's second floor.
 Built in 1892 by Irish immigrant William Kehoe, this house has gained a reputation as one of the nation's most romantic bed and breakfasts.
 But the brick mansion is also well-known for ghostly presences in rooms 201 and 203.

-Tour Stop at Hampton Lillibridge House
+Stop at Hampton Lillibridge House

 By many accounts, the Hampton Lillibridge House is the most haunted house in Savannah. having been the scene of several unexplainable events culminating in an authentic exorcism.
 There are also reports of multiple figures wandering around the house, singing, people dancing, and lights turning on and off.
 There could be some truth to all the activity as a crypt was found on the property.
 Some say the crypt was empty, some say remains were found.

-Tour Stop at Owens-Thomas House
+Stop at Owens-Thomas House

 Home to a number of unnatural presences, the Owens-Thomas House was built in 1819 and is now a house museum.
 According to several accounts, a ghostly figure of a man has been haunting the building since the upper floors were being used as apartments.
 Even now, the staff occasionally hears the sounds of footsteps, noises that they assume originate with straggling members of their tour group, only to find that there are nothing but empty rooms.

-Tour Stop at Laura's Cottage
+Stop at Laura's Cottage

 Said to be haunted by a friendly ghost, Laura's Cottage is an adorable 18th-century cottage that has been updated to comfortably accommodate visitors as a bed and breakfast.
 In fact, many hotel guests have seen the resident friendly ghost.
 The cottage also appears in Robert Redford's The Conspirator.

-Tour Stop at Colonial Park Cemetery
+Stop at Colonial Park Cemetery

 When you make the trip to the Colonial Park Cemetery, you will feel the eerie atmosphere, where practitioners of voodoo once conducted their work.
 The cemetery is also now home to a number of shooting victims, including Declaration of Independence signer Button Gwinnett, who was killed in a duel by rival Lachlan McIntosh.
 As South Broad marked the southern boundary of the town for a time, duels were often fought in this area, both the cemetery proper and its surroundings.

-Tour Stop at 17Hundred90 Inn & Restaurant
+Stop at 17Hundred90 Inn & Restaurant

 A visit to the 17Hundred90 Inn & Restaurant will give you the opportunity to hear the tale of the restaurant's resident specter Anna and see pictures of the apparition.
 As the story goes, servant girl Anna fell in love with a sailor and threw herself into the brick courtyard from a third floor balcony as the sails of his ship disappeared out of sight down the Savannah River, carrying her love back to the sea.
 Neighbors have reported seeing Anna on the porch.